elisabetta1999/Final-Thesis-MultiGED-2023/README.md

 Various .tsv files can also be found:

-- processed_fce/merlin/realec.tsv are the result of the pre-processing steps and are used in the notebooks stored in evaluating-aligned-dev-notebooks.
+- processed_*.tsv are the result of the pre-processing steps and are used in the notebooks stored in evaluating-aligned-dev-notebooks.

 - proc_*_xlm_roberta.tsv stored in error_analysis_stats_and_generating_corrections contain the aligned sentences together with XLM-RoBERTa's predictions and are used to extract statistics for the error analysis and then to generate corrections through Qwen.